misho104/susy_cross_section/docs/use_as_script.rst

 One can check with :ref:`show sub-command <cmd_show>` that this grid is calculated by NLL-fast collaboration at the NLO+NLL order with using MSTW2008nlo68cl as the parton distribution functions (PDFs), and thus this 12.6 fb is the NLO+NLL cross section.

 The value is calculated by an interpolation if necessary.
-This sub-command uses linear interpolation with all the parameters and values in logarithmic scale.
+This sub-command uses (possibly multi-dimensional) cubic spline interpolation in logarithmic scale of all the parameters and value because the interpolator tends to give the best results in validations.
-For example, an interpolating function for one-parameter grid table is obtained as piece-wise lines in a log-log plot.
 To use other interpolating methods, users have to use this package by importing it to their Python codes as explained in `Section 4`_.
 For details, confer the API document of `susy_cross_section.interp`.